Cosmetology & Hairstylist Trade

 Prerequisite: Cosmetology Introductory 1, 2 & Intermediate 1

-Students must enrol in both afternoon classes and all modules are focussed on completing the criteria required for the FIRST PERIOD and starting the SECOND PERIOD of the Apprenticeship Hairstyle Trade.
+Students must enroll in both afternoon classes and all modules are focused on completing the criteria required for the FIRST PERIOD and starting the SECOND PERIOD of the Apprenticeship Hairstyle Trade.
 Students will focus on hair colour and hair cutting at a customer service level.
 10 modules offered

 Cosmetology Advanced 1 (Specialized Courses)

 Prerequisite: Introductory 1, 2 Intermediate 1 & 2